Heading on a cruise? Don’t forget cruise luggage tags!

 Can I get luggage tags at the port?

-You can get luggage tags at the port, but it may or may not add to your check-in process.
-The lines for luggage check-in and tags sometimes can be quite long depending on the cruise port / terminal.
-You can also find a porter, tip them and they’ll take care of providing a luggage tag for you.
+You can get luggage tags at the port, which may or may not add to your check-in process.
+The lines for luggage check-in and tags can sometimes be long, depending on the cruise port/terminal.
+The best way is to find a porter, tip them, and they’ll provide you with a luggage tag.

 Meet Kathy Ava, a food, travel, and cruise writer based in Los Angeles/Pasadena, and the owner and main writer of Tasty Itinerary.
 With over 20 years of experience planning trips and logistics at her full-time job and for herself, she's become a pro at crafting unforgettable tasty itineraries.
 She's always on the hunt for delicious, fun travel destinations and cruise itineraries.
 She firmly believes that life is short and we must make the most of it, so always say yes to dessert.